-Yes, you still need to look respectable, but you still need to be comfortable with what you’re wearing.
+Yes, it would help if you still looked respectable, but you still need to be comfortable with what you’re wearing.
 Tutoring is usually a one-on-one job that takes hours.
 You don’t want to be massaging your feet after three hours because of the high heels or comfortable shoes you opted to wear.
 Sneakers can be acceptable in most cases, while flats are allowed for female tutors.

 Do Not Wear Anything Revealing

 This is pretty much common sense.
-You are giving knowledge and providing assistance to children’s education.
-Do not wear anything that you wouldn’t want your own child to see their teachers wearing.
-Short shorts, open backs, a custom t-shirt with inappropriate language printed on it and such are not ideal – at all.
+You are giving knowledge and assisting with children’s education.
+Please do not wear anything that you wouldn’t want your child to see their teachers wearing.
+Short shorts, open backs, a custom t-shirt with inappropriate language printed on it, and such are not ideal – at all.